afeld/personal-security/index.md

   - [Have I Been Pwned](https://haveibeenpwned.com/) notifications
     - Can do a one-time check without signing up
   - [Mozilla Monitor](https://monitor.mozilla.org/)
-    - Also removes your personal information from data brokers

 ### Passwords